ChemTorch Overview#

 2. Column Mapper — Filters and renames columns to match ChemTorch’s expected format (e.g., smiles, label):

-from chemtorch.components.data_pipeline.column_mapper import ColumnFilterAndRename
+from chemtorch.components.data_pipeline import ColumnFilterAndRename

 mapper = ColumnFilterAndRename(